linkeddata/gold/README.md

     sudo apt-get install golang-go libraptor2-dev libmagic-dev

     mkdir ~/go; export GOPATH=~/go
+    go version

+`IMPORTANT`: Please check that you have at least Go version 1.4 installed.
+If you don't, please consider [updating](http://golang.org/doc/install) to a more recent version.

 Use the `go get` command to install the server and all the dependencies: